Outstanding Minimal Thickness Variation Without Additional Gauge Control

 Polymer is circulated around the flow splitting channels located between the top and middle plate.
 These channels direct the polymer from the die entrance location to each of the spirals.
 The flow follows round cross-section flow splitting passages up to the spiral dispersion zone to avoid dead zones and hang-up locations.
 The flow splitting is executed in such a manner that the length of the channel is the exact same for each individual spiral.

 The spiral distribution zone, located between the second and third plates, is designed to provide improved mixing, thermal consistency and polymer dispersion.
 The polymer flows across the spiral distribution zone toward the central pin.
 The polymer reaches the central pin and turns 90 degrees upward to the next layer or die lip.
-The central pin has internal heaters to assistance in start-up and preserve process control.
+The central pin has internal heaters to assist in start-up and preserve process control.